quipper/monorepo-deploy-actions/git-push-service/README.md

 ### Update a branch via a pull request (experimental)

-You can update a branch via a pull request.
+You can set `via-pull-request` flag to update a branch via a pull request.
+It brings the following benefits:

-It would avoid retries of fast-forward.
+- It would avoid the retries of fast-forward when many jobs are running concurrently
+- You can revert a change of manifest by clicking "Revert" button in a pull request